 Diffusing Essential Oils

 Essentials oils like cinnamon, oregano, pine needle, rosemary, lavender, thyme, grapefruit, lemon, clove, eucalyptus and tea tree have the ability to kill bacteria, viruses, fungi and mould.

-Studies from Webster State University have shown that Thieves oil, which is an antiseptic blend of pure essential oils like pine needle, cinnamon, thyme, eucalyptus, lemon and grapefruit, has a 99.96% kill rate against airborne bacteria.
-This mixture of essential oils helps keep the home free of germs and purifies the air.
+According to India Today, ‘studies from Webster State University have shown that Thieves oil, which is an antiseptic blend of pure essential oils like pine needle, cinnamon, thyme, eucalyptus, lemon and grapefruit, has a 99.96% kill rate against airborne bacteria.
+This mixture of essential oils helps keep the home free of germs and purifies the air.’

 Also, there’s the added bonus that your house is left smelling absolutely incredible.